Aryan311002/Delta-demo/README.md

 # Delta-demo
-This repository is demo repo, made for learning github
+This repository is demo repo, made for learning github.
+Thanks for visiting profile.